bluehabit/BlogPosts/Vanilla-JS/OOP-and-functions.md

 ### nodeLists are not LIVE

 The `nodeList` returned by `document.querySelectorAll('.slider-marker > span')` is **not a live list**.
+Similarly, the Node returned by querySelector is not live.
 This means, chnages to the DOM for these elements will not change the list.
 Changes to `classList` however will be a live list.